Swendude/JS-functions/index.md

        ```javascript
       var triple = num => num * 3;
       ```
- Arrow functions have some limitiations that you will see later, but they are a great tool if you want to quickly define a function without giving it a name.
+ Arrow functions have some limitations that you will see later, but they are a great tool if you want to quickly define a function without giving it a name.
  This is handy when you want to use a **higher order function**, such as a function that takes a function as arguments.

- A usefull example is the ```Array.map()``` function (it is a function that belongs to an array, you'll learn more about this later).
+ A useful example is the ```Array.map()``` function (it is a function that belongs to an array, you'll learn more about this later).
 It takes a function as an argument and applies that to every element of the array.
-The function arguement should itself have only one argument and should return a value to put in the new array.
+The function argument should itself have only one argument and should return a value to put in the new array.

  ```javascript
  var numbers = [1,5,7,13];
  var triple_numbers = numbers.map(num => num * 3)
  ```